Subodh-04/book_review_system/README.md

 | rating      | Number (1-5)  | Rating given by the user                   |
 | comment     | String        | Review text                                |

-**Notes:**
+## Notes:
--Each user can submit only one review per book (enforced by a unique index on userId and bookId in reviews).
+- Each user can submit only one review per book (enforced by a unique index on userId and bookId in reviews).
--Average book ratings are calculated dynamically based on reviews.
+- Average book ratings are calculated dynamically based on reviews.
--Passwords are stored securely with hashing.
+- Passwords are stored securely with hashing.
--JWT tokens are used for authentication and protected routes.
+- JWT tokens are used for authentication and protected routes.
--Pagination and filtering are supported on book and review listings.
+- Pagination and filtering are supported on book and review listings.

 ---